-The purpose of this article is to provide administrators of Looker instances a guided example of setting up content access controls.
-There are many features that fall under this branch, so this article will provide readers with an understanding of the primary Looker features to use when implementing content access controls for users.
+This article provides administrators of Looker Instances a guided example of setting up content access controls.
+There are many features that fall under this branch, so this article will provide readers with an understanding of the primary Looker features, to use when implementing content access controls for users.
 We will walk through the implementation process, starting with a new project, and continuing over models, model sets, permission sets, groups, roles, and user attributes.

 First, an analogy to understand the primary Looker features in this context:

 A “Model” is a room in the home that is filled with specific content.

 A “Model Set” is a group of rooms or a single room (bedrooms, kitchen).

 A “Permission Set” is an activity checklist, specifying what people can do in a room (eat, play, sleep, ...).

 A “Group” is a way to combine people with shared characteristics (adults, kids, guests, ...).

 A “Role” is how to give groups of people their activity checklists in different sets of rooms.